 Concrete, Brick, and Asphalt Heavy-debris Pricing

 Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs are built to handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in a single pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without pushing past USDOT truck weight limits on Burlington routes.
+Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per haul.
+The 2-to-3-foot side walls let skid steers and wheelbarrows dump over the rim without busting USDOT truck weight limits on Burlington routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; clean loads—those with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I coordinate each dumpster and container size based on a quick call with the site super to manage your project tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate your container size and dispatch after talking with the site super, and that means we track the exact tonnage for you.

 Tonnage Limits and Weight Overage Policy